 Adding Custom Facets

-The Repository Page provides access to additional data facets beyond those listed above.
-Facets corresponding to additional properties listed in the GDC Data Dictionary can be added using the "add a filter" links available at the top of the Cases and Files facet tabs:
+The Repository Page provides access to additional data facets beyond the automatically listed group filters.
+Facets corresponding to additional properties listed in the GDC Data Dictionary can be added using the "Add a Filter" link available at the top of the

-The links open a search window that allows the user to find an additional facet by name or description.
+The link opens a search window that allows the user to find an additional facet by name or description.
 Not all facets have values available for filtering; checking the "Only show fields with values" checkbox will limit the search results to only those that do.
-Selecting a facet from the list of search results below the search box will add it to the facets panel.
+When selecting a facet from the list of search results below the search box will add it to the facets panel.

-Newly added facets will show up at the top of the facets panel and can be removed individually by clicking on the red cross to the right of the facet name.
+Newly added facets will show up at the top of the facets panel and can be removed individually by clicking on the "x" to the right of the facet name.
 The default set of facets can be restored by clicking "Reset".

-After utilizing the Repository Page to narrow down a specific set of cases, users can continue to explore the mutations and genes affected by these cases by clicking the
+After utilizing the Repository Page to narrow down a specific set of cases, users can choose to continue to explore the mutations and genes affected by these cases by clicking the

-View Files in Repository button as shown in the image below.
+View Cases in Exploration button as shown in the image below.

 Clicking this button will navigate the users to the Exploration Page, filtered by the cases within the cohort.